IlyasSiddiqui11/JavaCollectionFramework/README.md

 ## 🤝 Acknowledgements

-Huge thanks to **Engineering Digest** for putting together this instructive and well-structured masterclass.
+Huge thanks to **Engineering Digest** [Vipul Vats](https://github.com/thevipulvats) for putting together this instructive and well-structured masterclass.
 Your content made it much easier to understand Java Collections & Streams in depth.

 Also thanks to everyone who contributes to open source, shares notes, and helps spread learning!